 Whether you're riding 60 miles or 600, tell someone where you're going.
 If you go missing, it could be awhile before anyone realizes it.
 Before you go on your trip, make a few calls and let people know where you're headed.

 Don't be afraid to use social media either.
 In this day and age, you're probably going to document and share your trip online anyway, so check in periodically on Facebook or any other popular social platform to let people know where you are.
 With a flight plan and some social media activity, your people will have an idea of where to look for you if something goes awry.

 Solo Riding Tip 5: Bring a GPS Device

 Smartphones provide just about anything you need at your fingertips, including GPS, but how good is your signal going to be when you're riding out in the boonies?
 It's always a good idea to have a backup GPS device to get your location, and send out an SOS when you have no cell service.
 Get something simple that allows you to track your entire trip in real time and allows others to monitor your location.
 This way your loved ones can send out a rescue party to your exact location if you don't check in or make it home.

 Solo Riding Tip 6: Carry a First-Aid Kit

-Going out on a solo riding trip can be a therapeutic way to escape the routine and enjoy some quality alone time.
-Have fun on your solo trip, but always keep safety in mind!
-Knowing how to handle a situation on your own and being prepared for the unexpected will allow you to live to ride another day.
-Be safe, lone ranger!
+Going on a solo riding trip can be a therapeutic way to escape the routine and enjoy some quality alone time.
+Have fun on your solo trip, but always keep safety in mind.
+Knowing how to handle a situation on your own and being prepared for the unexpected allows you to ride another day.